The History of Eudora, Kansas

 According to the Kansas Geological Survey, Plattsburg Limestone is the lowermost and oldest outcropping formation in Douglas County.
 It can be seen in the bluffs along Kansas River east of Eudora, and along the lower part of Captain Creek and parts of Little Wakarusa Creek.
-Exposed in this formation is Spring Hill Limestone, which is light-gray to light-tan, wavy-bedded, about 13 feet to 22 feet thick in the Eudora area.
+Exposed in this formation is Spring Hill Limestone, which is light gray to light tan, wavy-bedded, and about 13 feet to 22 feet thick in the Eudora area.
 Fossils typically here are echinoids and crinoids.

-William E. Unrau, author of The Kansa Indians: A History of the Wind People, 1673-1873, said current thought is that the Kansa, Osage, Ponca, Omaha, and Quapaw, members of the Dhegiha-Siouan division of the Hopewell cultures of the lower Ohio valley, lived together in the lower Ohio valley before the white invasion of North Americans in the late fifteenth century until the tribes migrated west about 1750.
-The Kansa, Osage, Ponca, and Omaha moved near present St. Louis; later, the Kansa settled around present-day Kansas City and to the west along the Kansas River in northern and eastern Kansas.
-Starting in 1825, the federal government transplanted other tribes to the land claimed by the Kansa who were removed from Kansas to present northern Kay County, Oklahoma, by an 1872 act.
+William E. Unrau, author of The Kansa Indians: A History of the Wind People, 1673-1873, said current thought is that the Kansa, Osage, Ponca, Omaha, and Quapaw, members of the Dhegiha-Siouan division of the Hopewell cultures of the lower Ohio valley, lived together in the lower Ohio valley.
+When Europeans came to North Americans in the late fifteenth century, the tribes migrated west about 1750.
+The Kansa, Osage, Ponca, and Omaha moved near present St. Louis; later, the Kansa settled around present-day Kansas City and to the west along the Kansas River in northeastern Kansas.
+Starting in 1825, the federal government transplanted other tribes to the land claimed by the Kansa.
+In 1872, the Kansa were relocated to present northern Kay County, Oklahoma.

 Under Spanish, French, and British rule.
 Spanish explorer Vasquez de Coronado on his quest for gold claimed the state of Kansas and other areas for Spain in 1541.
 French explorers in the late 1600s also claimed the state of Kansas, and fur trappers from France roamed the Eudora area.
 By 1763, Britain and Spain ruled almost all North America.
 A few decades later, Spain ceded the Louisiana Territory, which included most of the future state of Kansas, to France, which sold it in 1803 to the United States.

-In 1842, General John C. Fremont, on his first exploration to the Rocky Mountains, left Cyprian Chouteau's trading house on the Kansas River, six miles west of the Missouri line, on June 10, and traveled two days to reach the future Lawrence area.
+General John C. Fremont, on his first exploration to the Rocky Mountains, left Cyprian Chouteau's trading house on the Kansas River, six miles west of the Missouri line, on June 10, 1842, and traveled two days to reach the future Lawrence area.
 Fremont wrote:

 "We encamped in a remarkable beautiful situation on the Kansas bluffs, which commanded a fine view of the river valley, here from four to five miles wide.
 The central portion was occupied by a broad belt of heavy timber, and nearer the hills prairies were of the richest verdue."

 Crossing the Kansas River before ferries and bridges presented a significant danger to travelers.
 A member of federal exploration parties, Heinrich Balduin Möllhausen, a German, in a 1948 Kansas Historical Quarterly said of ferrying across the Kansas River in the 1850s around Eudora that his flat-bottom boat “danced like a feather on the surging waves” after rains and that he dodged huge, drifting tree trunks.
-Wagons and luggage often sank into the water, he said.
-W. H. Goode, in his 1863 book Outposts of Zion, told of venturing to the Wakarusa Mission from Kansas City and wrote of his river crossing in a small dugout canoe:
+Wagons and luggage often sank into the water.
+W. H. Goode, in his 1863 book Outposts of Zion, told of venturing to the Wakarusa Mission from Kansas City and wrote of crossing the river in a small dugout canoe: